michaelzheng67/bpf-monitor/README.md

 with another.
 The tcp_set_state and tcp_close are tcp tracepoints which tell us when a given tcp connection changes state and when it closes respectively.

+Screenshot:

 ![Screenshot 2025-06-03 at 11 27 07 AM](https://github.com/user-attachments/assets/e62dc200-5daa-4280-b729-044af21c21b3)

+## Takeaways from tracking TCP connections

+TCP connection time (i.e. time to complete HTTP request / response) follows a long tail distribution, with a majority of requests being quick, and a few requests taking much longer.
+This was expected as the majority of our fake curl requests would complete without issue, while a few may experience additional latency for whatever reason (i.e. congested network, client / server-side issues, etc).

+It was also worth noting that a large majority of the time was spent on the actual request / response portion of an HTTP request, with a small amount being the handshake time.
+Although small, it was still non-negligible (few ms).